Time Waits for No Man: The Impact of Age on Male Fertility

 Men's biological clocks are not as obvious as those of women - sperm is produced on an ongoing basis throughout a man's life (whereas a woman's lifetime supply of eggs is produced before her birth), there is no definitive 'manopause' beyond which men cannot conceive, and there is no monthly cycle to remind men that their clock is ticking.
 Nonetheless, age does have a drastic and underappreciated impact on male fertility.

-Both the quantity (semen volume and sperm concentration) and the quality (motility and morphology) of sperm produced by a man will diminish with his age - sooner or later, it will become more difficult for him to conceive a child.
-Men who are fertile early in life are liable to become subfertile or infertile in later life, while men who are already subfertile early in life are liable to see their fertility decline even further.
+Both the quantity (semen volume and sperm concentration) and the quality (motility and morphology) of sperm produced by a man will diminish with his age - sooner or later, it may become more difficult for him to conceive a child.
+Men who are fertile early in life may become subfertile or infertile in later life, while men who are already subfertile early in life are liable to see their fertility decline even further.

 When an older man does succeed in conceiving a child, the difficulties posed by his age may not be over.
 Greater age brings an increase in the number of mutations in a man's sperm, which in turn can threaten the health of the pregnancy (there is an elevated risk of miscarriage) and the health of any resulting child (there is an elevated risk of the child having congenital disease or a psychiatric condition).